go-goyave/goyave/docs_src/src/guide/advanced/logging.md

 ## Custom loggers

 The framework provides three [Go standard loggers](https://golang.org/pkg/log/):
 - `goyave.Logger`: the logger for regular and miscellaneous information.
 Outputs to `os.Stdout` with `log.LstdFlags` by default.
-This logger is not used by any of the framework's internal features.
 - `goyave.AccessLogger`: the logger used by the logging middleware (see below).
 Outputs to `os.Stdout` with no flags by default.
 - `goyave.ErrLogger`: the logger for errors and stacktraces.
 Outputs to `os.Stderr` with `log.LstdFlags` by default.